-Doctors opposed to Xarelto approval in 2011 questioned the design and conduct of the ROCKET trial and argued that patients could be “at greater risk of harm from stroke and/or bleeding” if they took Xarelto than if they were skillfully treated with warfarin.
+Scientists opposed to Xarelto’s approval in 2011 questioned the design of the ROCKET trial and argued that patients could be “at greater risk of harm from stroke and/or bleeding” if they took Xarelto than if they were skillfully treated with warfarin.

 Xarelto prescribing information admits that, “There is insufficient experience to determine how XARELTO and warfarin compare when warfarin therapy is well-controlled.”

 More recently, it was revealed that faulty equipment was used in the warfarin arm of ROCKET AF, further calling into question the study’s results.

 The scandal deepened when the Duke researchers hired by Janssen/Bayer published an analysis in the New England Journal of Medicine (NEJM) saying that the faulty device had no bearing on study results, but concealed data from ROCKET AF would have made this clear.
 Janssen/Bayer are accused of being complicit in the omission because they knew about the missing data but remained silent.